Acacia pycnantha: Distribution and habitat

 Golden wattle occurs in south-eastern Australia from South Australia's southern Eyre Peninsula and Flinders Ranges across Victoria and northwards into inland areas of southern New South Wales and the Australian Capital Territory.
 It is found in the understorey of open eucalypt forests on dry, shallow soils.

 The species has become naturalised beyond its original range in Australia.
 In New South Wales it is especially prevalent around Sydney and the Central Coast region.
 In Tasmania it has spread in the east of the state and become weedy in bushland near Hobart.
 In Western Australia, it is found in the Darling Range and western wheatbelt as well as Esperance and Kalgoorlie.

-Outside Australia it has become naturalised in South Africa, Tanzania, Italy, Portugal, Sardinia, India, Indonesia and New Zealand.
+Outside Australia it has become naturalised in South Africa where it is considered an invasive alien plant and is uprooted to prevent water depletion and protect local flora, Tanzania, Italy, Portugal, Sardinia, India, Indonesia and New Zealand.
 It is present in California as a garden escapee, but is not considered to be naturalised there.
 In South Africa, where it had been introduced between 1858 and 1865 for dune stabilization and tannin production, it had spread along waterways into forest, mountain and lowland fynbos, and borderline areas between fynbos and karoo.
 The gall-forming wasp Trichilogaster signiventris has been introduced in South Africa for biological control and has reduced the capacity of trees to reproduce throughout their range.
 The eggs are laid by adult wasps into buds of flower heads in the summer, before hatching in May and June when the larvae induce the formation of the grape-like galls and prevent flower development.
 The galls can be so heavy that branches break under their weight.
 In addition, the introduction in 2001 of the acacia seed weevil Melanterius compactus has also proved effective.